 The most important thing to remember is that you shouldn’t fly if you’re not ready or if the weather is not favourable.
-It’s easy to get excited and just go for it!
-Most hobbyists will agree that at one point they have pushed the envelope to their demise!
 Continue reading Introduction to Flying #7: First Flight

 However, you may want to purchase your own transmitter.
-The good thing is that you can find a good transmitter relatively cheap!
 Continue reading Introduction to Flying #5: Radio Transmitter

 You’re excited to fly your first plane; and why shouldn’t you be?
 It’s great fun and it gets you outside to enjoy the weather.

 One thing most people do when starting out, is eye off a difficult model to fly because it looks cool!
-You can still get cool looking first planes (depending on your taste).
 Continue reading Introduction to Flying #4: First Plane

 After spending some time on your flight simulator, you should spend some time at your local flying club if you have one.
 It’s great to meet like-minded people in the hobby and to learn from people with a wealth of experience.

 Another benefit is buddy boxing!
 Buddy boxing… Continue reading Introduction to Flying #3: Buddy Boxing